 Penalties for dropping a Controlled Access Course

-If you are enrolled in a controlled access course and you end up dropping the course before the term begins, this may have negative consequences for you.
+If you are enrolled in a controlled access course and then you change your mind about taking it, this may have negative consequences for you.
 Due to limited seating, it is very important that each seat in the class is filled.
 If you drop the class at the last minute and we are unable to schedule a different student in your spot, it causes future enrollment problems.
 If you drop a controlled access course and a.) do not notify Lindsey Thaler and/or b.) do not notify Lindsey in a timely fashion, then you will not be given priority for that same class in the future.
 For example, if Lindsey enrolls you in Physics 3700 and you decide to drop the course after the deadline, then you will only be enrolled in that class for a future term after a.) all other students wanting to take that class have been enrolled and b.) if there are seats remaining.
 The Department of Physics will not take responsibility if this delays your graduation.

 If you have permission from a physics advisor (Lindsey Thaler or Dr. Robert Perry) to drop a controlled access course, you will not face any consequences.
 But this will only be granted under extenuating circumstances that are beyond your control (e.g. time conflicts with required courses).